lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 Don't judge me, I use light theme.
 I think it's less stressful for my eyes because I can use it with less display brightness than dark themes and it reduces the light reflection on my screen.

 I think that a colorscheme must have a nice soft fold color and it has to take care of the diff colors.
-I have to see the diff and imediatelly spot what is going on in my code.
+I have to see the diff and immediately spot what is going on in my code.
 This colorscheme has these very well implemented.